DraganaRadman/blackjack-console/README.md

 ## Blackjack Console Game

-A Java-based console version of the classic card game Blackjack.
+A Java-based console version of the classic card game Blackjack, built using Java 17.

 **Features:**